INlova/pokerbot/README.md

 # pokerbot

-An incomplete code base for entry to the MIT PokerBot competition
+An incomplete code base for entry to the MIT PokerBot competition.
+Used this exercise to learn more Python.